 In 2009, Mario Kleff presented a proposal to the Construction Department of Pattaya City Hall for a gateway structure and pedestrian bridge located along Sukhumvit Road in North Pattaya.
-Conceived as a landmark urban intervention, the project was intended to function as a symbolic entrance to the city.
-Despite its conceptual ambition, the proposal was not realised due to cost considerations.
+The project was intended as an entry marker to the city.
+The proposal was not realised due to cost considerations.

 Architectural Concept and Design Language

-The design is characterised by a sculptural architectural approach, combining expressive form-making with structural intent.
-The primary composition consists of three large, curved vertical elements, evoking wave-like geometries, which support a series of metallic dolphin sculptures referencing Pattaya’s coastal identity.
-Above, a circular structural element incorporates an abstracted sun motif and integrated “WELCOME” lettering, forming a visually prominent gateway marker.
+The design is based on a sculptural composition integrating structural and formal elements.
+The primary structure consists of three curved vertical elements forming wave-like geometries, supporting metallic dolphin sculptures referencing Pattaya’s coastal context.
+A circular structural element above incorporates a sun motif and integrated “WELCOME” lettering, forming the main gateway feature.

-The pedestrian bridge extends across the highway as a sharply defined, linear structure, contrasting with the fluidity of the primary monument.
-Its design adopts a restrained material palette of steel and glass, with integrated signage displaying “PATTAYA,” ensuring legibility at an urban scale while maintaining formal coherence with the overall composition.
+The pedestrian bridge extends across the highway as a linear structure, contrasting with the curved forms of the primary elements.
+The bridge utilizes steel and glass materials, with integrated “PATTAYA” signage designed for visibility at an urban scale.

 Structural Concept and Engineering Considerations